Rami24t/Build-a-Python-Probability-Calculator-Project-Challenge-fCC-/README.md

-# Build-a-Python-Probability-Calculator-Project-Challenge-fCC-
+# Scientific Computing with Python (fCC) - Build a Probability Calculator Project
-Scientific Computing with Python (fCC) - Build a Probability Calculator Project .
 For this project, I will be writing a Python program that performs a large number of experiments to estimate an approximate probability of drawing specific balls randomly from a hat.